vmc-project/vmc-documentation/content/user-guide/geant4_vmc/special-cuts-and-regions.md

 - If the VMC energy cut defined by user results in a range cut smaller than the default range cut value defined in user physics list, the VMC cut is ignored and the default range cut is used.

-- The range cut is first evaluated within the range 1e-03mm to 1m; when the range cut order is found, it is refined up to given precision (2 orders of magnitude by default) within 10 values of each order and the range value with the closest energy still smaller than VMC cut is chosen.<br>
+- The range cut is first evaluated within the range 1e-03mm to 1m; when the range cut order is found, it is refined up to given precision (5 orders of magnitude by default) within 10 values of each order and the range value with the closest energy still smaller than the VMC cut is chosen.<br>
-It may happen that a value cannot be refined up to given precision, then the best found value is returned.
+It may happen that a value cannot be refined up to the given precision, then the best found value is returned.

 - The regions are defined only in case when the VMC cuts result in range cuts different from the range cuts in the default region; then the region includes all logical volumes with a given material.